flomesh-io/osm-edge-docs/content/en/docs/guides/upgrade.md

 # Upgrade Guide

-This guide describes how to upgrade the Open Service Mesh (OSM) control plane.
+This guide describes how to upgrade the osm-edge control plane.

 ## How upgrades work

-OSM's control plane lifecycle is managed by Helm and can be upgraded with [Helm's upgrade functionality](https://helm.sh/docs/intro/using_helm/#helm-upgrade-and-helm-rollback-upgrading-a-release-and-recovering-on-failure), which will patch or replace control plane components as needed based on changed values and resource templates.
+osm-edge's control plane lifecycle is managed by Helm and can be upgraded with [Helm's upgrade functionality](https://helm.sh/docs/intro/using_helm/#helm-upgrade-and-helm-rollback-upgrading-a-release-and-recovering-on-failure), which will patch or replace control plane components as needed based on changed values and resource templates.

 ### Resource availability during upgrade
 Since upgrades may include redeploying the osm-controller with the new version, there may be some downtime of the controller.
 While the osm-controller is unavailable, there will be a delay in processing new SMI resources, creating new pods to be injected with a proxy sidecar container will fail, and mTLS certificates will not be rotated.

-Already existing SMI resources will be unaffected, this means that the data plane (which includes the Envoy sidecar configs) will also be unaffected by upgrading.
+Already existing SMI resources will be unaffected, this means that the data plane (which includes the Pipy sidecar configs) will also be unaffected by upgrading.

 Data plane interruptions are expected if the upgrade includes CRD changes.
 Streamlining data plane upgrades is being tracked in issue [#512](https://github.com/openservicemesh/osm/issues/512).